 What is USMC Ground Sensor Platoon today?

-Fifty years later and Ground Sensor Platoon has morphed into a small specialized unit that seeks out and monitors insurgency and high-value targets for offensive operations.
+Fifty years later, Ground Sensor Platoon has morphed into a small specialized unit that seeks out and monitors insurgency and high-value targets for offensive operations.
 They also prevent larger-scale infantry units from ambush, improvised explosive devices, or other types of attacks.
 GSP is classified as an intelligence unit but holds firm to our infantry background.

 8621 Training